lucapette/website/content/writing/the-appeal-of-static-typing.md

 > A test must change only if the behaviour it verifies changed.
 >
 > No other reason is good enough for a test to change.
 Which, in turn, means
 > “actual tests” only test behaviour.
-I’ve seen tests testing language features,
+I've seen tests testing language features,
 > or missing language features (looking at you dynamically typed languages), or
 > framework features.

-The last part of the quote is what's relevant to this conversation.
+That "missing language features" is what I'm talking about.

 Testing dynamically typed code was bittersweet.
 On one side, I loved how expressive Ruby was.
 On the other hand, testing Ruby code made me a little paranoid.
 I could pass _anything_ at runtime to every function so I felt a constant cognitive overload.
-A good chunk of the testing made me feel silly.
+Also, a good chunk of the tests I wrote made me feel silly.
 I couldn't help but think I was covering the gap for missing language features.
 I mean static types of course.

-I have a preference for integration testing as they're more likely to fit my "actual" test definition.
-I have always found that challenging with Ruby.
-I did not really understand how challenging compared to other languages until I found a simple and effective way to ["actually" test CLI applications in Go]({{< ref "/writing/writing-integration-tests-for-a-go-cli-application" >}} "test CLI applications in Go").

 The experience with Go first and then especially with Java has been very different from Ruby.
 "Actual" tests were easy to write and relatively fast.
-For example, I can "actually" test a Kafka Streams application with [Testcontainers](https://www.testcontainers.org/).
-Add one dependency here, two lines of code there, and bam I've got a running Kafka instance for each of my tests.
+Just one trivial example: I can "actually" test a Kafka Streams application with [Testcontainers](https://www.testcontainers.org/) with very little effort.
+Add one dependency here, two lines of code there, and bam I've got a running Kafka instance inside my test.

 Statically compiled languages allow me to focus much more on "actual" tests.
 I enjoy that a lot.
 I like to think that the nature of these languages is the